CIRP's Epidemiology and Biostatistics team is led by Allison E. Curry, PhD, MPH (right).

 Our epidemiological research focuses on identifying populations that are at particularly high risk for injury and determining individual-level, environmental, and social causes underlying these risks.
 Identifying these populations is a key first step in improving injury rates.
 This research informs our Outreach and Advocacy efforts to target audiences that will most benefit from the research.

-A key resource the CIRP epidemiology research team has developed is the New Jersey Traffic Safety Outcomes (NJ-TSO) Data Warehouse, which includes the full licensing, citation, and crash history of every New Jersey driver between 2004 and 2014.
+A key resource the CIRP epidemiology research team has developed is the Safety and Health Outcomes (NJ-SHO) Data Warehouse, which includes the full licensing, citation, and crash history of every New Jersey driver between 2004 and 2014.
 The dataset also links zip-code level indicators from the Census and electronic health records for 150,000 pediatric patients of the CHOP Healthcare Network.
-NJ-TSO data allows CIRP researchers to fill numerous important gaps in car crash research and is utilized in several of the research projects below.
+NJ-SHO data allows CIRP researchers to fill numerous important gaps in car crash research and is utilized in several of the research projects below.

 - Effect of New Jersey's Graduated Driver Licensing Decal Provision On Young Intermediate Drivers